This is our second post in our journey through Revelation.

-A note on my approach towards Revelation: In this discovery through Revelation I will not write scholarly or critical, but rather devotional and encouraging.
-The posts will be as all my other posts: an attempt to read the text from the view of the first readers.
-How did these seven congregations make sense of this apocalyptic prophesy from their imprisoned apostle?
+A note on my approach towards Revelation: In this discovery through Revelation, I will not write scholarly or critical, but rather devotional and encouraging.
+The posts will be like all my other posts: an attempt to read the text from the view of the first readers.
+How did these seven congregations make sense of this apocalyptic prophecy from their imprisoned apostle?
 What was the message of hope to them?
-For this I will keep with the clear nature of the book: Revelation is an apostolic letter to seven congregations in Asia minor (1:4,11), which contained a prophesy from the Lord (1:3), in apocalyptic genre (1:1) which is rich in symbolic images and numbers, rooted in (a) their first century geo-political context, and (b) Old Testament literature.
-If we stick with these principles, the symbolism in this glorious book becomes alive and life-giving.
+For this I will keep to the explicit nature of the book: Revelation is an apostolic letter to seven congregations in Asia Minor (1:4,11), which contained a prophecy from the Lord (1:3), in the apocalyptic genre (1:1) which is rich in symbolic images and numbers, rooted in (a) their first-century geopolitical context, and (b) Old Testament literature.
+If we stick with these principles, the symbolism in this remarkable book becomes alive and life-giving.
 (I expounded more on this in the first post in this series).

 Greeting and blessing (Revelation 1:4-8)

-Next John answers the question “Can Jesus save us?” with a loud “Yes, he can and he will!”
-Jesus is firstly introduced as the “Christ” (1:5) – the long-awaited Messiah who will restore the righteousness rule of God on earth.
-Then Jesus is hailed “the faithful witness” to a church struggling to maintain faithful witness under tyrannical persecution and the seduction of a perverse society.
-He is held as their example who faithfully proclaimed and demonstrated God’s kingdom and eventually accomplished it by his vicarious death and resurrection: the ultimate witness of God’s Kingdom Coming to earth is Jesus rank “Firstborn from (or over) death” (1:5).
-Not only does Jesus have authority over every spirit, even death, he is also “Ruler over the kings of the earth” (1:5) – good news the readers oppressed by Emperor Domitian!
-These titles stirred flickers of hope to those battered congregations wondering whether Jesus is indeed the Christ who will bring righteousness and peace to earth.
+Next, John answers the question “Can Jesus save us?” with a loud “Yes, he can, and he will!”
+Jesus is first introduced as the “Christ” (1:5) – the long-awaited Messiah who will restore the righteous rule of God on earth.
+Then Jesus is hailed “the faithful witness” to a church struggling to maintain their faithful witness under brutal persecution and the seduction of a perverse society.
+He is held as their example who faithfully proclaimed and demonstrated God’s kingdom and eventually accomplished it by His vicarious death and resurrection: the ultimate witness of God’s Kingdom coming to earth is Jesus’ rank “Firstborn from (or over) death” (1:5).
+Not only does Jesus have authority over every spirit, even death, he is also “Ruler over the kings of the earth” (1:5) – good news to the readers oppressed by Emperor Domitian!
+These titles stirred flickers of hope to those battered congregations wondering whether Jesus is indeed the Christ who will bring righteousness and peace to the earth.

-The next portion answers the question in the heart of every suffering believer: “does God care about me?”
+The next portion answers the question in the heart of every suffering believer: “Does God care about me?”
 John writes YES HE DOES!
-Jesus is called “Him who loved us and loves us and frees us from our sin by his own blood” (1:5) – a phrase which is more than reference to His cross: it is a clear allusion to the Passover lambs slaughtered to deliver God’s covenant people from Egypt by judging the oppressors and preserving them (Exodus 12:21 ff).
-And as God adopted and honoured the delivered Hebrew slaves, these em-battered believers were called “kings and priests to God” (1:6, compare Exodus 19:6), sharing in His eternal reign.
+Jesus is called “Him who loved us and loves us and frees us from our sin by His own blood” (1:5).
+This phrase, a reference to the Cross, is a clear allusion to the Passover lambs slaughtered to deliver God’s covenant people from Egypt by judging the oppressors and preserving the Israelites (Exodus 12:21 ff).
+And as God adopted and honoured the delivered Hebrew slaves, these battered believers were called “kings and priests to God” (1:6, compare Exodus 19:6), sharing in his eternal reign.

-As the letter is prophesy, the greeting ends with Jesus introducing himself as “the Alpha and the Omega, the Beginning and the End who is and who was and who is to come” (1:8).
-For the contemporary reader of the day the the Greek alphabet was known to have each letter attributed to a major Greek god.
-Thus, Jesus’ self-revelation comforted his hopeless church “I am the All-powerful, Ever-living One – your covenant God and Savior.
+As the nature of the letter is prophecy, the greeting ends with Jesus introducing himself as “the Alpha and the Omega, the Beginning and the End who is and who was and who is to come” (1:8).
+For the contemporary reader of the day, the Greek alphabet was known to have each letter attributed to a major Greek god.
+Thus, Jesus’ self-revelation comforted his hopeless church “I am the All-powerful, Ever-living One – your covenant God and Saviour.
 Do not despair!”

 Section 1: Christ among the Lampstands (Revelation 1:4-3:22)

 This is significant.
-Although this beloved disciple was isolated, shamed and cruelly treated, his suffering did not lead him away from Christ to self-pity; rather it drew him to Christ as he drew near to the Lord in Spirit.
-And his cries and concerns in Spirit gave birth to one of greatest messages of hope the church had ever received.
+Although this beloved disciple was isolated, shamed and cruelly treated, his suffering did not lead him away from Christ to self-pity; instead, it drew him to Christ as he drew near to the Lord in Spirit.
+And his cries and concerns in Spirit gave birth to one of the most excellent messages of hope the church had ever received.

-John turns and sees Jesus walking among seven golden lampstands – the prescious, sanctified churches of Jesus, the recipients of the letters (1:12-13, 20).
-Where is Jesus while these churches are suffering?
-“I am among you” he says, “and I am intimately aware of what you are enduring for my name’s sake.”
+John turns and sees Jesus walking among seven golden lampstands – the precious, sanctified churches of Jesus, the recipients of the letters (1:12-13, 20).
+Where is Jesus, while these churches are suffering?
+“I am among you,” he says, “and I am intimately aware of what you are enduring for my name’s sake.”
 (Ch 2-3).

-Then John describes how he sees Jesus, a vision that makes him collapse with awesome terror (1:17).
-John sees the Son of Man as described in Daniel: One Whom has received eternal dominion (Daniel 7:9-14; compare 10:4-9).
-The white hair, long robe and golden sash reveals Christ’s dignity and honour, his burnished feet portray the strength of his kingdom, the force of his voice cannot be ignored, his fiery eyes sees all and the sword portrays judgment from his mouth which brings both justice to the oppressors and mercy to the oppressed (1:13-16).
+Then John describes how he sees Jesus, a vision that makes him collapse with awestruck terror (1:17).
+John sees the Son of Man as described in Daniel: One who has received eternal dominion (Daniel 7:9-14; compare 10:4-9).
+The white hair, long robe and golden sash reveal Christ’s dignity and honour.
+His burnished feet portray the strength of his kingdom.
+The force of his voice cannot be ignored.
+His fiery eyes see everything – open and hidden.
+The sword represents judgment from his mouth which brings both justice to the oppressors and mercy to the oppressed (1:13-16).
 This is Christ in his ascended glory.

 “Do not be afraid – I’ve got this”

 The first message of comfort this exalted King Jesus speaks to his suffering churches is “Do not be afraid” (1:17).
 Why not be afraid?
 Because this exalted, glorified, All-mighty King Jesus is with you, and for you.
 He is not distant or disinterested.
-He is with you and he knows and cares what you face.
-What’s more comforting is that he has faced the greatest this world can do to you (death), and conquered the grave, holding “the keys to death and Hades in (his) hands” as eternal comfort to his followers.
+He is with you, knows what you face, and cares for you.
+What’s more comforting is that he has met with the worst this world can throw at you (death), and conquered the grave, holding “the keys to death and Hades in (his) hands” as eternal comfort to his followers.

-Christ’s message of comfort ends with the declaration that He holds the angels (messengers/ pastors) of these seven churches in his hand (1:16, 20).
-Thus Christ directs the world rulers and affairs towards his eternal reign (1:5), while protecting and directing his church in service of his unfolding reign, holding the leaders in the palm of his hand.
+Christ’s message of comfort ends with the declaration that He holds the angels (messengers/ leaders) of these seven churches in his hand (1:16, 20).
+Thus, Christ directs the world rulers and affairs towards his eternal reign (1:5) while protecting and leading his church in service of his unfolding reign, holding the leaders in the palm of his hand.
 What great comfort this must have brought to these struggling churches!

 “Sounds great, but I don’t see it (yet)”

 For a church in an uncertain, harsh world, these introductory words brought so much peace.
-The All-powerful, Ever-living Lord is among his people, promising to fulfill his long-awaited prophesy to eradicate evil from the earth and establish his reign of eternal peace – as it was in Eden.
+The All-powerful, Ever-living Lord, is among his people, promising to fulfil his long-awaited prophecy to eradicate evil from the earth and establish his reign of eternal peace – as it was in Eden.

-But how is Christ working out his Great Restoration if it seems that this world is ruled by evil in violence, seduction and deception.
-For that answer, we will be invited to look from God’s perspective, to “Come up here” (4:1).
-But first the Lord will encourage and exhort each congregation (unpacking the church’s battle against evil), thus revealing Jesus’ intimate knowledge and care for each community of believers (Chapters 2-3).
+But how is Christ working out his Great Restoration if it seems that this world is ruled by evil through violence, seduction and deception?
+For that answer, we are invited to look from God’s perspective, to “Come up here” (4:1).
+But first, the Lord will encourage and exhort each congregation (unpacking the church’s battle against evil), thus revealing Jesus’ intimate knowledge and care for each community of believers (Chapters 2-3).